 Malpac Holdings Berhad ("Malpac") started as a stock broking firm in 1976 under the name of Chew & Teo.
 The Company was listed on the Main Market of Bursa Malaysia on 12 December 1990 with an authorized capital of RM50 million and a paid up of RM25 million.
 In September 1995, the Company increased its authorized capital to RM200 million and paid up to RM62.5 million.
-In 1996, the paid-up capital was further increased to RM75 million.
-In 2001, the stockbroking business was disposed of and the Company subsequently acquired two (2) parcels of oil palm plantation and palm oil mill.
-The Company is an investment holding that owns investments such as properties and shares for long term investment and earns investment income.
+In 1996, the paidup capital was further increased to RM75 million.
+In 2001, the stockbroking business was disposed of and the Company subsequently acquired two (2) parcels of oil palm plantation and a palm oil mill.
 Since February 2020, the Company has been classified as one of the affected listed issuers pursuant to paragraph 8.03A of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities").
-Over the last few years, the Company has exhausted all legal avenues in seeking the applicability of the MMLR and section 132C of the Companies Act 1965 in the sale of the oil palm plantation and mill to protect the shareholders' best interest.
-However, regrettably the Federal Court dismissed the Company's application for leave to appeal in December 2020 and therefore the Company has lost its business activities.
+From 2007, the Company was involved in a legal suit regarding the disposal of the oil palm plantations and oil palm mill, the Company has exhausted all legal avenues in seeking the applicability of the MMLR and section 132C of the Companies Act 1965 in the sale of the oil palm plantation and mill to protect the shareholders' best interest.
+However, it is regrettably the Federal Court dismissed the Company's application for leave to appeal in December 2020 and therefore the Company has lost its oil palm business and the said legal suits saga has come to an end.
+The Company is currently an investment holding that owns investments such as properties and shares for long term investment and derives investment income.

-The Board will continue in its efforts to look for suitable investment opportunities and/or new core business and the Company will make an immediate announcement should there be any firm development.
+The Board is working diligently to unlock the values of the Company's landbank in Johor Bahru and will continue in its efforts to look for suitable investment opportunities locally and abroad.
+The Company will make an immediate announcement should there be any firm development.
+As of to-date, the Company was granted the approval by Bursa Securities for its second extension of time to submit its regularization plan pursuant to Paragragh 8.03A of the MMLR of up to 16 February 2023.
 Shareholders are recommended to check our announcement regularly to find out more about the latest development of the said rebuilding exercise.
-The Company has approximately four (4) months to submit its regularization plan to the relevant authorities for approval.